dbc2201/Immersion2k19_C/README.md

 ## Question of the Week

-### Challenge Name : Uber's Hiring Challenge
+### Challenge Name : TBA

-### Problem Statement:
+### Problem Statement: TBA
-Given an array of integers,
-return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

-For example,
-if our input was [1, 2, 3, 4, 5],
-the expected output would be [120, 60, 40, 30, 24].
-If our input was [3, 2, 1], the expected output would be [2, 3, 6].

 ###  Submit your entries in the following manner
 1. Use your official GLA email address to send in a mail at divyansh.bhardwaj@gla.ac.in
-2. The subject line should be 'Week 3 Code - Uber'.
+2. The subject line should be as per the challenge name.
 3. In the body of the e-mail, please mention your full name, university roll number and batch.
 4. The code should be kept in a separate file called 'acronym.c' and should strictly follow C99 GCC standards.
 5. Please use indentation and code comments to make the code more readable.